There are so many great resources out there about vaccines, but here are some of our favorite places to start!

 The majority of information published on NVIC’s website about vaccine science, policy, law and ethics is referenced and has been researched, written and produced by NVIC staff or has been republished with permission of authors.

 The Children’s Health Defense (CHD) provides a diverse collection of information all geared toward the building of a safer world for our future generations.

 The CHD team is devoted to the health of people and the planet.
 Their mission is to end the childhood health epidemics by working aggressively to eliminate harmful exposures, hold those responsible accountable, and establish safeguards so they don’t happen again.

 Check out the CHD website to discover all the resources and information they have to offer.

-Informed Choice Action Network
+Informed Consent Action Network